AdobeDocs/commerce-merchant-services.en/help/live-search/feedback.md

 ---
 title: Feedback
-description: Share your feedback with the [!DNL Live Search] team.
+description: Share your feedback with the Live Search team.
 ---
 # Feedback